javacc/javacc/docs/tutorial/token-manager.md

 `SKIP` | Simply throw away the matched string (after executing any lexical action).
 `MORE` | Continue to whatever the next state is, taking the matched string along.
 This string will be a prefix of the new matched string.
 `TOKEN` | Create a token using the matched string and send it to the parser (or any caller).
 `SPECIAL_TOKEN` | Creates a special token that does not participate in parsing.
-Already described earlier. *N.B.
+Already described earlier. <br> *N.B.
 The mechanism of accessing special tokens is at the end of this page.*

 Whenever the end of file `<EOF>` is detected it causes the creation of an `<EOF>` token, regardless of the current state of the lexical analyzer.
 However, if an `<EOF>` is detected in the middle of a match for a regular expression - or immediately after a MORE regular expression has been matched - an error is reported.